JigglyTheDuck/docs/whitepaper.md

 ## Introduction

-Jiggly is a standard ERC20 token with a built-in support for a unique trade-to-vote mechanism, powered by Uniswap V2 liquidity pools.
+Jiggly is a standard [ERC20](https://en.wikipedia.org/wiki/Ethereum#ERC-20_tokens) token with a built-in support for a unique trade-to-vote mechanism, powered by Uniswap V2 liquidity pools.

-Jiggly is fully on-chain, and its supporting web application does not rely on any third-party service (apart from a customizable web3 RPC endpoint, of course).
+Jiggly is fully on-chain, and its supporting web application does not rely on any specific third-party service.

 Voting is done by simply selling the token at registered Uniswap V2 liquidity pools and specifying the decimal value in the trade (or adding liquidity to the pool).